 Fellows also participate in Mount Sinai Beth Israel’s Physician Faculty Fellowship Program in Integrative Medicine that includes both seminar-style lectures by specialists in various fields related to integrative medicine as well as rounds discussions of patient care.
 The lectures, rounds and research development require an additional four hours a week for a total commitment of twelve hours weekly.
 The program is designed to allow acupuncture fellows to continue to work in their own private practices while participating in the training program.

 Fellows work toward developing a research project or presentation during their tenure with the program.
 The program spans 12 months with tuition of $4,500.

 The goal of the Acupuncture Fellowship Program is to not only train individual acupuncturists in hospital-based care but to encourage and support their future work in other hospitals interested in expanding their services to include acupuncture.

 The program is directed by Arya Nielsen, PhD.
 Dr. Nielsen has been practicing acupuncture for over thirty years, the last twelve in an integrative medical setting.
 She has an academic research doctorate in interdisciplinary studies and philosophies of medicine with a specialization in integrative clinical science and health care.

-Licensed acupuncturists who are interested in applying for Beth Israel Medical Center’s Acupuncture Fellowship Program can contact Dr. Nielsen by email or telephone at email@example.com or (646) 935-2231
+Licensed acupuncturists who are interested in applying for Mount Sinai Beth Israel’s Acupuncture Fellowship Program can contact Dr. Nielsen by email or telephone at email@example.com or (646) 935-2231